 None of this would be a problem were it not for our habit of building our behavior based on predictions of the future.
 If we were less cerebral, we would simply form habitual patterns that did not extrapolate into the future.
 We might call these “zero order theories” in that they predict no change in any pattern: the days repeat, as do the seasons, and other phenomena.
 But we don’t do this.
 Instead, we predict change based on our thinking, and we position ourselves for it.
 Rather than waiting for consequences, we endeavor to make them.

 We ask if animals think and feel.
 I assume they do, and that is generally agreed.
 I wonder, instead, who they think they are?
 I don’t mean whether they think they are, as I assume they do, but who?

 We, as humans, are what we create ourselves to be.
-We have an identity, and that seems partly to be our ego, or ego based.
+We have an identity, and that seems partly to be our ego, or ego-based.
 I asked this question a few weeks ago, in a somewhat different manner, and was told, “But you have a soul!”
 I said, “Thank you!”
-But was not really the question.
+But that was not really the question.